// collection runner

 environment.set('userId', data.user.id);

-• Use test scripts to capture IDs, tokens, and workflow state
+• Use test scripts to capture IDs, tokens, and any workflow state

-• Keep variable names stable so runner flows stay readable
+• Keep variable names stable so saved runner configs stay valid across API changes

 Typical Workflow

-1. Log in and capture an access token
+1. Send a login request and capture the access token

 2. Create a resource and store the returned identifier

-3. Fetch the resource to confirm its data
+3. Fetch the resource to verify its data

-4. Update or delete the resource in a final cleanup step
+4. Update or delete it in a final cleanup step

 Monitoring a Run